ramosaj2022/CSC220StudentArray/README.md

 # CSC220StudentArray

-Student Array example demonstrates how tow sort and search an array of objects.
+Student Array example demonstrates how to sort and search an array of objects.